Ircama/osm-carto-tutorials/pages/32_tilemill-ubuntu.md

 ## Introduction

-The following step-by-step procedure can be used to install a working development environment of *openstreetmap-carto* exploiting [TileMill](http://wiki.openstreetmap.org/wiki/TileMill) on an Ubuntu PC.[^1]
+The following step-by-step procedure can be used to install a development environment of *openstreetmap-carto* exploiting [TileMill](http://wiki.openstreetmap.org/wiki/TileMill) on an Ubuntu PC.[^1]

-TileMill moved out of the [Mapbox profile](https://www.mapbox.com/help/osm-and-mapbox/) and shifted to an open source community-driven organization, with its own organization and contributor model: [tilemill-project](https://github.com/tilemill-project/tilemill).
+Tilemill was the original tool for the development of the openstreetmap-carto style.
+It moved out of the [Mapbox profile](https://www.mapbox.com/help/osm-and-mapbox/) and shifted to an open source community-driven organization, with its own organization and contributor model: [tilemill-project](https://github.com/tilemill-project/tilemill).
+At the moment, the suggested tool for the autohoring of OpenStreetMap stylesheets is [Kosmtik](https://github.com/kosmtik/kosmtik).
+TileMill is not officially supported.

 Additional information: